Schultz faces hometown protests as he eyes 2020 bid

-Former Starbucks CEO Howard Schultz has faced a rocky reception since he announced last weekend that he's considering an independent presidential bid - and it's not clear his welcome will be any warmer when he brings his book tour to his hometown of Seattle on Thursday.

-At least two ardent constituencies are planning to protest outside the theater where Schultz is scheduled to speak: Democrats who fret his candidacy would hand President Donald Trump another term, and green-and-gold-bedecked basketball fans who haven't forgiven him for selling the Seattle SuperSonics to a group that moved the team to Oklahoma City more than a decade ago.
+Several dozen protesters gathered outside a downtown theater before Schultz appeared to promote his new book.
+They included Democrats who fret his candidacy would hand President Donald Trump another term, and green-and-gold-bedecked basketball fans who haven't forgiven him for selling the Seattle SuperSonics to a group that moved the team to Oklahoma City more than a decade ago.

-"Howard and his public relations people may not be thinking clearly about what the reception is going to be," said Adam Brown, who produced "Sonicsgate," a 2009 documentary about the team's sale.
-"It's going to be a lot of Sonics fans reminding him how he betrayed the city."
+"The way he dealt with the Sonics shows a huge fault in his character," said Farheen Siddiqui, 26, who wore a team jersey to the protest.
+"He acted like a child who was not getting his way."

 The 65-year-old billionaire and Democratic donor, who stepped down as Starbucks chairman last June, has been on a tour of talk shows and news interviews the past few days, coinciding with the release of his latest book, "From the Ground Up: A Journey to Reimagine the Promise of America."